How To Train A Parakeet | In 3 Simple Steps!

 Make your bird turn in a circle in its attempts to get to the stick.
 While you do, say something like ‘twirl!’ and make a twirling movement with your finger as an extra cue.
 Reward a completed twirl with a click/praise and some food.

-Eventually, you won’t need the stick any more.
+Eventually, you won’t need the stick anymore.
 Just saying ‘twirl!’ and the finger cue will be enough.

 Did you know?
 These tricks are not just for fun.
 They’re useful too!
 Learning new things is a way for your parrot to use that super smart brain and prevent boredom.
 The attention you give helps fulfill your bird’s social needs.

-White budgie parakeet bending down to receive head scratches. | How to train a parakeet
+White budgie parakeet bending down to receive head scratches.

 Don’t forget to offer some relaxing head scratches for a job well done.